socketstream/socketstream/README.md

 ##### How can I share code between client and server?

-After much thought we decided to abandon the app/shared directory concept in SocketStream 0.2.
-Thankfully now that we support client-side modules there is a cleaner alternative:

-Make the code you wish to share a module (by exporting functions and vars) and save it in `client/code/modules`.
-You can then `require()` the module in both your client-side and server-side code.
+Simply `require()` one of your client-side modules in your server-side code.

 ##### Does SocketStream support models?